Skip to main content

 Discovering available filters

-The easiest way to discover the available filters for a kind of node is by querying the schema.
+The easiest way to discover the available filters for a kind of node is by opening the GraphQLi Explorer in the GraphQL sandbox.
+Under each GraphQL query you will find the available filters.

 Attribute filters